Battle of Cold Harbor: Location

-The battle was fought in central Virginia, in what is now Mechanicsville, over the same ground as the Battle of Gaines's Mill during the Seven Days Battles of 1862.
+The battle was fought in central Virginia, in what later became Mechanicsville, over the same ground as the Battle of Gaines's Mill during the Seven Days Battles of 1862.
 Some accounts refer to the 1862 battle as the First Battle of Cold Harbor, and the 1864 battle as the Second Battle of Cold Harbor.
 Union soldiers were disturbed to discover skeletal remains from the first battle while entrenching.
 Cold Harbor was not a port city, despite its name.
 Rather, it described two rural crossroads named for the Cold Harbor Tavern (owned by the Isaac Burnett family) which provided shelter (harbor) but no hot meals.
 Old Cold Harbor stood two miles east of Gaines's Mill, and New Cold Harbor a mile southeast.
 Both were approximately 10 mi northeast of Richmond, capital of the Confederacy.
 From these crossroads, the Union army was positioned to receive reinforcements sailing up the Pamunkey River, and could attack either the Confederate capital or its Army of Northern Virginia.

 Battle

 May 31

 The cavalry forces that had fought at Old Church continued to face each other on May 31.
 Lee sent a cavalry division under Maj.
 Gen. Fitzhugh Lee to reinforce Brig.
 Gen. Matthew Butler and secure the crossroads at Old Cold Harbor.
 As Union Brig.
 Gen. Alfred T. A. Torbert increased pressure on the Confederates, Robert E. Lee ordered Anderson's First Corps to shift right from Totopotomoy Creek to support the cavalry.
 The lead brigade of Hoke's division also reached the crossroads to join Butler and Fitzhugh Lee.
 At 4 p.m.
 Torbert and elements of Brig.
 Gen. David McM.
 Gregg's cavalry division drove the Confederates from the Old Cold Harbor crossroads and began to dig in.
 As more of Hoke's and Anderson's men streamed in, Union cavalry commander Maj.
 Gen. Philip Sheridan became concerned and ordered Torbert to pull back toward Old Church.

-Grant continued his interest in Old Cold Harbor as an avenue for Smith's arrival and ordered Wright's VI Corps to move in that direction from his right flank on Totopotomoy Creek.
+Grant continued his interest in Old Cold Harbor and ordered Wright's VI Corps to move in that direction from his right flank on Totopotomoy Creek.
 He ordered Sheridan to return to the crossroads and secure it "at all hazards."
 Torbert returned at 1 a.m. and was relieved to find that the Confederates had failed to notice his previous withdrawal.